 The Hcg Diet Protocol consists of 4 Phases.
 Each phase is carefully planned, and consists of its own individual guidelines and requirements.
-Phase 1 (P1) is known as the “loading phase.”
-Phase 2 (P2) is the “weight loss phase.”
-Phase 3, is the “transition” phase.
-Phase 4 is the “maintenance phase.”
-Read on for an overview of each phase, or follow the links for a thorough guide to each, including guidelines, FAQ’s, and resources.
+Read on for an overview of each phase, and then follow the links for a thorough guide to each phase, including guidelines, FAQ’s, and resources.

 - The Prep-Phase!
-How to Prepare for the HCG Diet (On this page.)
+How to Prepare for the HCG Diet Plan

 - Phase 1 (P1): The Loading Phase.